 Astronomical frequencies are imprinted into the carbon cycle.
-A 400 kyr oscillation has been seen in many $\delta^{13}C$ records covering the Cenozoic : during the Paleocene (Westerhold et al., 2011), the Eocene (Lauretano et al., 2015), the Oligocene (Pälike et al., 2006), Miocene (Billups et al., 2004) and during more recent time periods (Wang et al., 2010).
-The 400 kyr frequency corresponds to one of the frequencies of eccentricity, and this is the most stable astronomical periodicity through geological times (Laskar, J. et al., 2004).
+A 400 kyr oscillation has been seen in many δ^{13} C records covering the Cenozoic: during the Palaeocene (Westerhold et al., 2011), the Eocene (Lauretano et al., 2015), the Oligocene (Pälike et al., 2006), the Miocene (Billups et al., 2004), and during more recent time periods (Wang et al., 2010).
+The 400 kyr frequency corresponds to one of the frequencies of eccentricity, and this is the most stable astronomical periodicity through geological times (Laskar et al., 2004).

-Longer cycles of 2.4 Myr have also been found in $\delta^{13}C$ records over the Cenozoic : over the Oligocene (Pälike et al., 2006; Boulila et al., 2012), and Miocene (Liebrand et al., 2016).
-The 2.4 Myr periodicity is at the same time a true eccentricity cycle and present in the amplitude modulation (AM) of the 100 kyr and 400 kyr cycles (Laskar, J. et al., 2011; Boulila et al., 2012). \sim 4.5 Myr cycles have also been observed in $\delta^{13}C$ in the late Creataceous (Sprovieri et al., 2013) as well as the latest Ordovician and Silurian (Sproson, 2020).
+Longer cycles of 2.4 Myr have also been found in δ^{13} C records over the Cenozoic: over the Oligocene (Pälike et al., 2006; Boulila et al., 2012) and Miocene (Liebrand et al., 2016).
+The 2.4 Myr periodicity is, at the same time, a true eccentricity cycle and present in the amplitude modulation (AM) of the 100 and 400 kyr cycles (Laskar et al., 2011; Boulila et al., 2012).

-Much longer and dominant cycles of approximately 9 Myr have been found in $\delta^{13}C$ records, over the Cenozoic (Boulila et al.,
+\sim 4.5 Myr cycles have also been observed in δ^{13} C in the late Cretaceous (Sprovieri et al., 2013), as well as in the latest Ordovician and Silurian (Sproson, 2020).

-2012) and the Mesozoic (Martinez and Dera, 2015).
-Cycles of around 8 Myr have been seen in δ13C in the late Creataceous (Sprovieri et al., 2013).
+Much longer and dominant cycles of approximately 9 Myr have been found in δ^{13} C records over the Cenozoic (Boulila et al., 2012) and the Mesozoic (Martinez and Dera, 2015).
+Cycles of around 8 Myr have been seen in δ^{13} C in the late Cretaceous (Sprovieri et al., 2013).
 This periodicity therefore seems very stable over time.
-The robust presence of ~9 Myr cycles over various time periods, hints at an astronomical origin.
-However, in the case of 4.5 Myr and 9 Myr cycles, the link to the astronomical forcing is less clear, as these frequencies are not easily seen in the eccentricity spectra.
-A ~4.5 Myr periodicity is visible in the eccentricity solution, although with a very low amplitude.
-The AM envelopes of the 100 kyr and 400 kyr eccentricity also show a ~4.5 Myr cyclicity, but again with low amplitude.
-The ~9 Myr frequency is not directly visible in the eccentricity spectra.
-Although it has been suggested that the AM envelope of the ~2.4 Myr filtered eccentricity has a ~9 Myr cyclicity (Boulila et al., 2012), this remains with a very low amplitude.
-Therefore, the way in which the astronomy could pace these multi-million year cycles remains mysterious.
+The robust presence of ~ 9 Myr cycles over various time periods hints at an astronomical origin.
+However, in the case of 4.5 and 9 Myr cycles, the link to the astronomical forcing is less clear, as these frequencies are not easily seen in the eccentricity spectra.
+A ~ 4.5 Myr periodicity is visible in the eccentricity solution, although with a very low amplitude.
+The AM envelopes of the 100 and 400 kyr eccentricity also show a $\sim\!4.5\,\mathrm{Myr}$ cyclicity but again with low amplitude.
+The $\sim\!9\,\mathrm{Myr}$ frequency is not directly visible in the eccentricity spectra.
+Although it has been suggested that the AM envelope of the $\sim\!2.4\,\mathrm{Myr}$ filtered eccentricity has a $\sim\!9\,\mathrm{Myr}$ cyclicity (Boulila et al., 2012), this is with a very low amplitude.
+Therefore, the way in which the astronomy could pace these multi-million-year cycles remains mysterious.

-It has been suggested (Paillard, 2017; Kocken et al., 2019) that an astronomical forcing of organic carbon fluxes could explain the observed $\delta^{13}C$ cyclicities at 400 kyr and 2.4 Myr.
-Indeed, organic, ^{12}C enriched, matter burial or oxidation can lead to relatively large $\delta^{13}C$ variation for a moderate carbon variation, which is not possible with silicate weathering (Paillard, 2017; Russon et al., 2010).
-It is usually assumed that long term carbon cycle is mainly controlled by silicate weathering.
-But it is a negative feedback, that does not allow for oscillatory behaviour as observed in the data.
-Additionally, recent studies have highlighted the importance played by organic carbon fluxes in the long term carbon budget, acting as either a source if petrogenic organic carbon is eroded and oxidized, or a sink if terrestrial organic carbon is exported and buried into sediments (Hilton and West, 2020).
-Organic carbon contributions are of the same order of magnitude than silicate weathering (Hilton and West, 2020).
-Therefore, astronomical forcing of the organic matter burial is a plausible candidate to explain the observed cyclic $\delta^{13}C$ variations.
+It has been suggested (Paillard, 2017; Kocken et al., 2019) that an astronomical forcing of organic carbon fluxes could explain the observed δ^{13} C cyclicities at 400 kyr and 2.4 Myr.
+Indeed, 12C-enriched organic matter burial or oxidation can lead to a relatively large δ^{13} C variation for a moderate carbon variation, which is not possible with silicate weathering (Paillard, 2017; Russon et al., 2010).
+It is usually assumed that the long-term carbon cycle is mainly controlled by silicate weathering.
+But it is a negative feedback that does not allow for oscillatory behaviour as observed in the data.
+Additionally, recent studies have highlighted the important role played by organic carbon fluxes in the long-term carbon budget, acting as either a source if petrogenic organic carbon is eroded and oxidized or as a sink if terrestrial organic carbon is exported and buried into sediments (Hilton and West, 2020).
+Organic carbon contributions are of the same order of magnitude as silicate weathering (Hilton and West, 2020).
+Therefore, astronomical forcing of the organic matter burial is a plausible candidate to explain the observed cyclic δ^{13} C